Contact Us Today (424) 372-3112

 Posted by Sam Israels | Nov 29, 2019

-The prosecutor's discretion in filing a case as either a misdemeanor or felony—commonly known as a “wobbler” is a crucial aspect of California's legal system.
-Their decision is influenced by various factors, including the specific circumstances of the case and the defendant's prior criminal record.
+The prosecutor plays a crucial role in the California legal system, determining whether a case is classified as a misdemeanor or a felony, commonly referred to as a “wobbler.”
+Their decision is influenced by various factors, including the specific details of the case and the defendant's criminal history.

 For instance, if you have a lengthy record of crimes, you are much more likely to file the wobbler case as a felony.
 If you have no criminal record and there are mitigating factors that limit your culpability, they are much more likely to file the wobbler case as a misdemeanor.

-The phrase “wobbler” is often used in criminal courts in Los Angeles with regard to penalties and sentencing on some crimes.
-It should be noted a judge could also decide to punish a wobbler as a misdemeanor crime, even in a situation where you were convicted of a felony wobbler crime.
-In some cases, you could even petition the court to reduce your felony conviction to a misdemeanor.
+The term “wobbler” is frequently used in Los Angeles criminal courts to describe penalties and sentencing for certain crimes.
+It's important to note that a judge has the discretion to treat a wobbler as a misdemeanor, even if it was initially filed as a felony.
+In some instances, you can even petition the court to reduce your felony conviction to a misdemeanor.

-There are a wide range of crimes in California that qualify as a wobbler.
+There is a wide range of crimes in California that qualify as wobblers.
 For example, some theft crimes, fraud crimes, sex crimes, and domestic violence-related crimes.

 The Los Angeles County District Attorney's Office reviews all possible filings for a felony case.